Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

 ### Payment Form

-Add the global `commercehub` object which includes the iFrame JS form:
+Add the global `commercehub` object which includes the iFrame JS form.
+The `commercehub` object name should match with the script tag id that loads the SDK.

 ```javascript